baalimago/repeater/README.md

 ## Usage
 Repeater is designed to perform repetitive tasks with slight modification.
-Personally I've used it to CRUD state in paralell and fill login event logs as fast as I have network sockets.
+Personally I've used it to CRUD state in parallel and fill login event logs as fast as I have network sockets.
 It can probably also be used as a ghetto benchmarking tool.

 ```bash